 What is Ostomy Paste?

-Ostomy paste is actually not a paste at all.
+Paste for ostomy care is actually not a paste at all.
 It is the consistency of paste but it is used more like a caulk than a glue or an adhesive.
 The caulk like paste is used to fill in uneven skin contours to help create a flatter surface.
 A flatter surface is important because the ostomy wafer will adhere better if it is completely flush against your abdomen.
 The ostomy wafer will not stay in place if there are gaps between the wafer and your skin.
-If there are gaps, the ostomy wafer can become dislodged completely or it can start to leak.
+If there are gaps, the ostomy wafer can become dislodged completely or it can cause leakage.
 Ostomy paste, like many ostomy supplies, is meant to increase the wear time of your ostomy system while protecting your skin from the stoma output.

 - Clean the skin around your stoma thoroughly so the paste will stay in place better